greyna/bevy-website/content/learn/book/getting-started/setup/_index.md

     channel = "nightly"
     ```
     For more information, see [The rustup book: Overrides](https://rust-lang.github.io/rustup/overrides.html#the-toolchain-file).
 * **Generic Sharing**: Allows crates to share monomorphized generic code instead of duplicating it.
 In some cases this allows us to "precompile" generic code so it doesn't affect iterative compiles.
 This is only available on nightly Rust.
+Note that right now, this doesn't work on Windows.

 To enable fast compiles, install the nightly rust compiler and LLD.
 Then copy the contents of [this file](https://github.com/bevyengine/bevy/blob/main/.cargo/config_fast_builds) to `YOUR_WORKSPACE/.cargo/config.toml`.
 For the project in this guide, that would be `my_bevy_game/.cargo/config.toml`.